 DAD is made for fathers and other parents and carers — adults.
 It is not directed at children, and we don't knowingly collect information directly from children.
 The information you record about your children is entered by you, the parent, and remains under your control.

-When you use DAD, you may create child profiles and add journal notes, photos, check-ins, milestones and reflections.
-This information is stored on your device using Apple's on-device database, and — if you have iCloud enabled — synced privately through your own iCloud account (Apple's private CloudKit database).
+When you use DAD you may create child profiles and add journal notes, photos, check-ins, milestones and reflections.
+Where that content is kept depends on your device:

+Your content is stored on your device using Apple's on-device database, and — if you have iCloud enabled — synced privately through your own iCloud account (Apple's private CloudKit database).
 We, the developer, do not run a server that holds this content and cannot read it.
-Photos you add stay on your device and in your iCloud; they are not uploaded to us.
+Photos stay on your device and in your iCloud; they are not uploaded to us.

 We don't sell your data or share it for advertising.
 We rely on a small set of service providers, each only for the purpose listed:

-| Apple iCloud | Stores and syncs your content privately in your own account. |
+| Apple iCloud | Stores and syncs your content privately in your own account (iPhone). |

-| Anthropic / OpenAI | Generate AI guidance, plans and devotions from the text you send. |
+| Anthropic | Generates AI guidance, plans and devotions from the text you send.
+Not used to train its models. |

-| Crossway (ESV API) | Provides licensed Scripture text for devotions. |
+| Crossway (ESV API) | Returns licensed Scripture text for a verse reference. |

-| Google (Places / Maps) | Suggests nearby venues for activities. |
+| Google (Places / Maps) | Suggests nearby venues for activities; map display on Android. |

-| TelemetryDeck | Anonymous, opt-in usage analytics. |
+| TelemetryDeck | Anonymous, opt-in usage analytics (iPhone only). |

 If you are in the EU, UK or EEA, you have rights under the GDPR — including access, correction, erasure, restriction, portability and objection — and may lodge a complaint with your local data protection authority.
 If you are a California resident, you have rights under the CCPA/CPRA, including the right to know, to delete, and to opt out of the sale of personal information (we do not sell personal information).
 To exercise any of these rights, email us.